Daniel de los Reyes: Other acts

 Jon Secada, Shakira and Donna Summer.

 His entertainment company, DrumJungle, Inc., produces the "Rhythm Evolution!" show.
 He is the inventor of the "Practice Pro Pad" and LP "One Shot Shaker" musical devices.

 Personal life

 De los Reyes currently resides in Fayetteville, GA.
-He is the older brother of actor Kamar de los Reyes.
+He is the older brother of actor Kamar de los Reyes and younger brother to drummer Walfredo Reyes Jr.